 Western Belize includes the Cayo district that makes up most of the border with Guatemala.
 It is made up of deep jungles dotted with limestone caves, mountains, and sinkholes, as well as ancient Mayan temples and ruins.
 It’s this area that puts the ‘eco’ in the ecotourism industry of Belize, and traveling through here is about as Indiana Jones as you can get.
 Outside of the tiny capital city, Belmopan, which is home to Belizean politics and not much else, the majority of people in this part of the country are Latino, so Spanish will be heard more than English.

 The far north of Belize – and given the small size of the country, this is still less than an hour away from the centrally-located Belize City – is where some of the most impressive Mayan sites are.
 It’s also more agriculturally developed than the rest of the country, full of farms cultivating vast fields of sugarcane.
 It’s not surprising that rum is made up here.
 The area is great for bird watching, with boat tours frequently along the New River just for the purpose of checking out our feathered friends.

-As you drive south along the coast from Belize City, you enter the Stann Creek and Toledo Districts.
+As you drive south along the Hummingbird Highway from Belize City, you enter the Stann Creek and Toledo Districts.
 This is Garifuna country and one of the cultural heartlands of Belize.
 Further south lies the town of Placencia, which is where Belize’s most beautiful beaches are located and where tourism is starting to boom in a big way.
 This region is also home to isolated Mayan villages in the inland jungles, which are about the most pristine in the country.